Brady's Legislative Blueprint for a Safer America

 Special interests have an outsized voice within our democratic system, making it harder for average Americans to be heard.
 Congress should act quickly on legislation that will reform our electoral processes and ensure that all Americans have an equal voice and an equal vote.

-The filibuster will remain the primary obstacle for gun violence prevention reforms in the Senate.
+Until it is reformed or eliminated, the filibuster will remain the primary obstacle for gun violence prevention reforms in the Senate.

 The Constitution allows the Senate to establish its own rules, and the Senate has changed the filibuster rules several times since the nation’s founding.
 Gun violence prevention champions in Congress must make clear that this procedural tool is being used as a means of obstruction.